Kenza-AI/sagify/docs/index.md

 ## Monitor ML Models in Production

-## Superwise.ai
+## Superwise

-Superwise provides organizations with the ability to streamline model observability and the monitoring process 🚀 The solution is platform agnostic and provides an extensive freemium tier.
+Superwise provides organizations with the ability to streamline model observability and the monitoring process 🚀.
+The solution is platform-agnostic and provides an extensive freemium tier.

-In this task, you'll be integrating with [Superwise.ai](https://www.superwise.ai/) to gain full visibility into your deployed models.
-Once integration is complete, you can use the Superwise platform to define workflows that automatically monitor: data drift, performance degradation, data integrity, model activity, or any other customized monitoring use case.
+The steps below explain how you can integrate with Superwise to gain full visibility into your deployed models.
+Once you complete the integration, you can use the Superwise platform to define workflows that automatically monitor: data drift, performance degradation, data integrity, model activity, or any other customized monitoring use case.

 ### Step 1: Create a Superwise Account

-Go to [Superwise](https://portal.superwise.ai) and create an account using the Account button.
-The free tier supports up to 3 models.
+Go to [Superwise](https://portal.superwise.ai) and click the Account button to create an account.
+Using the free tier, you can monitor up to three models.

-### Step 2: Create a model at Superwise.ai
+### Step 2: Create a model at Superwise.aiAdd your model

 You can use the Superwise SDK to create the model.
-To create an access token on the Superwise dashboard, click User profile and then select Personal tokens.
+Click User profile and then select Personal tokens to create an access token on the Superwise dashboard.

 ### Step 3: Initialize sagify

-    sagify init
+To initialize sagify, type the following command `sagify init`

-Type in `iris-model` for the SageMaker app name, and answer `y`  to the question `Are you starting a new project?` Make sure to choose Python version 3 and your preferred AWS profile and region.
-Then, type `requirements.txt` in answer to the prompt`Type in the path to requirements.txt`.
+Enter `iris-model` for the SageMaker app name, and answer `y` to the prompt asking  `Are you starting a new project?`

+Next, make sure to choose Python version 3 and the AWS profile and region you wish to use.
+Type `requirements.txt` in answer to the prompt `Type in the path to requirements.txt.`

-A module called `sagify_base` is created under the `src` directory.
-The module’s structure is:
+A module called sagify_base is created under the src directory.
+The module’s structure is as follows:

     sagify_base/
         local_test/